 - 1. For lands not served by centralized sewer, maintain a minimum lot size of 1 acre in the FR-1 district.
-To preserve natural open space and all its attributes, consider allowing Conservation Subdivisions at a maximum density of one unit per net developable acre, with a minimum of 50% permanent open space. - 2.
-For lands served by centralized sanitary sewer, consider allowing rezoning for Planned Residential Developments at a maximum density of 1.25 units per net developable acre, with a minimum of 20% preserved open space. - 3.
-For vacant commercial lots along Sawmill Parkway, maintain setbacks previously approved by zoning.
+To preserve natural open space and all its attributes, consider allowing Conservation Subdivisions at a maximum density of one unit per net developable acre, with a minimum of 50% permanent open space. - For lands served by centralized sanitary sewer, consider allowing rezoning for Planned Residential Developments at a maximum density of 1.25 units per net developable acre, with a minimum of 20% preserved open space. - 3.
+Work with the Columbus Zoo to seek development opportunities at the southeast corner of Powell Road and Dublin Road for non-residential uses that would be commercial and office uses that would not compete with services offered by the Zoo.